 Some people don’t mind marketing outreach.
 Others dislike it.
 The problem is, you don’t necessarily know which of your clients falls into which camp.
 Whether you send an email on your own or through a software app, it’s imperative that you include an option for those who want to unsubscribe.
 This gives your clients a feeling of control and keeps you from being labeled a spammer.

 In addition, this gives your clients the power to decide when they will read your message.
 Keep this in mind when you think about your content; if you have a time-sensitive topic, include that in the subject line.
-Otherwise you should assume that your message may not be read for a couple days or even weeks.
+Otherwise, you should assume that your message may not be read for a couple of days or even weeks.

 Types of Emails to Send